Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on February 15, 2002

-- I know that I read The Hobbit and the entire Lord of the Rings series when I was a teenager but with the recent release of the New Line movies, I felt it appropriate to read them again.
+- I know that I read THE HOBBIT and the entire Lord of the Rings series when I was a teenager but with the recent release of the New Line movies, I felt it appropriate to read them again.
 The first thing that struck me with the book was that the style was very much lending itself to be read aloud.
 I could very easily picture reading it to my children, if I had any.
 In case you were not already aware, the story is about Bilbo Baggins who goes on an adventure with thirteen dwarves to recover the gold stolen by a dragon.
 It's kind of funny that before reading the book, I didn't remember much.
 But then as I got to each new adventure, I would remember them.
 "Oh yeah, they do face a pack of wolves."
 Also Gollum's part was much smaller than I remember.
 Still a very enjoyable book and an excellent beginning for the rest of the series.

 Homicide: A Year on the Killing Streets by David Simon